Skip to content

 1. Trying to give PocketBase the best chance, the binary was built with the latest go compiler (v1.23.1 at the time of writing), CGO_ENABLED=1 (which according to PB’s own documentation will use a faster C-based SQLite driver) and GOAMD64=v4 (for less portable but more aggressive CPU optimizations).
 We found this setup to be roughly 20% faster than the static, pre-built binary release.
 2

-3. The actual magnitude on IPC overhead will depend on the communication cost.
-For the benchmarks at hand we’re using a loopback network device.
+4. The actual magnitude on IPC overhead will depend on the communication cost.
+For the our benchmarks we were using the loopback network device.

 5. The SupaBase benchmark setup skips row-level access checks.
 Technically, this is in its favor from a performance standpoint, however looking at the overall load on its constituents with PG being only a sliver, it probably would not make much of an overall difference nor would PG17’s vectorization, which has been released since the benchmarks were run.
 That said, these claims deserve re-validation.